cjdenio/casparcg-template-marketplace/_caspar_templates/channelbrand-info.md

 ## Getting started

 Just extract the downloaded `.zip` file and extract it, copy the .ft file into your CasparCG `template/` directory.
-You can then go ahead and play the template with `CG 1 ADD 1 CHANNELBRAND-LOGO-ANIM 1`.
+You can then go ahead and play the template with `CG 1 ADD 1 CHANNELBRAND-INFO 1`.

 ## Parameters
 > Parameters are sent via the `CG ADD` command, and must be sent as a XML string.